gbif/hp-swissnatcoll/en/modelviewer.md

               class="js-scan-viewer"
               ar-status="not-presenting"
               style="width: 100%; max-width: 800px; height: 400px; border: 1px solid #ccc; background-color: #fff;"></model-viewer>
-_If the model is not showing in the window, you may need to add a core origins extension on your navigator (Chrome, Edge, Firefox, etc..)._
+_If the model is not showing in the window, you may need to add a CORS origin extension on your navigator (Chrome, Edge, Firefox, etc..)._